AWS Tools

 Usage

-If the AWS credentials file is not found, returns exit code 1 and outputs nothing.
+Extract a profile from a credentials file If the AWS credentials file is not found, returns exit code 1 and outputs nothing.
 If the AWS credentials file is incomplete, returns exit code 1 and outputs nothing.

 Arguments

-profileName- The credentials profile to load (default value isdefaultand loads section identified by[default]in~/.aws/credentials)--help- Optional.
-Flag.
+profileName- The credentials profile to load (default value isdefaultand loads section identified by[default]in~/.aws/credentials)--help- Flag.
+Optional.
 Display this help.

 Examples